 I am a tender observer

 In the quantum realm, the presence of an observer is never neutral.
 The "observer effect" reveals that the act of observation itself alters the outcome of what is being observed.
 At this fundamental level of reality, perception and presence are forms of participation.
 To observe is to engage—to shape the unfolding with one's awareness.
-That is why observing is plenty of doing.
+That is why observing is actually plenty of doing.

 This insight finds a profound echo in the philosophy of Johann Wolfgang von Goethe, who championed a form of perception he called "tender empiricism."
 For Goethe, to observe was to enter into a relationship with the observed—mindfully, vulnerably, and with reverence.
 As he wrote, “Every object well-contemplated opens a new organ of perception in us.”